Reference documentation providing information on assets.

 The following analogy with the Git version control system may be useful to consider: The asset tree versions are analogous to Git commit SHAs.
 The entire asset tree is versioned as a whole and individual assets do not have their own independent versions.
 Unlike Git, however, the asset tree versioning does not support branching.

-To facilitate access to the latest asset data, Flex maintains a built-in
+To facilitate access to the latest asset data, Sharetribe maintains a

 Client applications retrieve asset data through the